idaholab/moose/modules/doc/content/help/inl/applications.md

 !row!
 !col small=12 medium=8 large=8
 RELAP5-3D is the latest released code in the RELAP5 series.
-Developed at Idaho National Laboratory, the RELAP5 family aids the analysis of transients and accidents in water-cooled nuclear power plants and related systems.
+Developed at Idaho National Laboratory, the RELAP5 family aids in the analysis of transients and accidents in water-cooled nuclear power plants and related systems.
 The software can also analyze advanced reactor designs.
 RELAP5-3D differs from earlier code in the series because it offers fully integrated and multi-dimensional thermal-hydraulic and kinetic modeling.
 It runs on both Linux and Windows operating systems, with training and users group available.

 !col small=8 medium=4 large=4
 !row-end!